scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 3/12

 You bring the full weight of your weapon down on a target.
 Make a normal weapon attack, adding a Proficient die to the roll.
-On hit they take weapon damage, adding 1 wound in phsyical damage.
+On hit they take weapon damage, adding 1 wound in physical damage.
 On crit you may reroll all wound dice, taking the new value.

 ***Enhanced:*** Add a Superior die to the attack roll and an extra wound die to the damage.